 Credit Sesame offers a good credit score and credit monitoring service, but you may be interested in additional tools.

-Credit Insights by SoFi is a free tool that tracks your credit score and helps you budget.
+SoFi is loaded with free features that track your credit score and help you budget.
 See all your accounts in one place, get weekly credit score updates, and manage student loan and other debt repayment.

 - Free credit monitoring and budgeting in one